sreilly1977/dlh-cyber_security/README.md

 ## 🎯 Overview

-This repository serves as a centralized repo for Stephen Reilly, enrolled in the **Luxembourg Academy of Cybersecurity**.
+This repository serves as a centralized repo for **Stephen Reilly**, enrolled in the **Luxembourg Academy of Cybersecurity**.
 All content is curated and organized to support preparation for the **CompTIA Security+ (SY0-701)** certification examination.

 ---